 Setting up permissions

-Now it’s time to specify whether this user will be an Owner with full administrative access, or just a regular User.
+Now it’s time to specify whether this user will be an Owner with full administrative control or just a regular User.

 This means you need to edit the user’s account.
 Here’s how:

 If the Owner privilege option is disabled, you will see this particular user under the permission tab in the website settings.
 Otherwise, you don’t need to change anything.
-Owner user the full rights over the instance and doesn’t require assigning any additional permissions to a given website.
+An owner user has full rights over the instance and there’s no need to assign additional rights to a given website or module.

 Editing permissions at the website level

 Non-owner users have no access at all when you first add them to your instance.
 To grant them a specific permission, go to the website settings page and click on the Permissions page/tab.